 SFA membership subscription 2016

-Firstly, can I thank you for your continued membership and support, it’s very much appreciated.
-We hope that your business is benefitting from being part of the Small Firms Association...
+Firstly, can I thank you for your continued membership and support throughout 2015, it’s very much appreciated.
+We hope that your business is benefitting from being part of the Small Firms Association and the support we have provided in what has been a very significant year for business in Ireland...

-Firstly, can I thank you for your continued membership and support, it’s very much appreciated.
-We hope that your business is benefitting from being part of the Small Firms Association.
+Firstly, can I thank you for your continued membership and support throughout 2015, it’s very much appreciated.
+We hope that your business is benefitting from being part of the Small Firms Association and the support we have provided in what has been a very significant year for business in Ireland.

-We work to influence the commercial environment on your behalf, ensuring that small business is kept at the heart of government policy-making and delivering tangible wins for your organisation.
+We have worked to influence the commercial environment on your behalf, ensuring that small business is kept at the heart of government policy-making and delivering tangible wins for your organisation.
+Undoubtedly 2016 will bring new challenges and opportunities but we face into them with a growing sense of confidence and optimism.

 We continue to invest in the high level of service members require, and encourage you to make use of our expert advice services, along with the extensive networking and sales opportunities we provide for you to other members, through our events and members web portal on www.sfa.ie.